 Key Takeaway

-Minimum monitoring: Baseline tests before starting, then annually (HbA1c, lipids, kidney function, B12)
+Minimum monitoring: Baseline tests before starting, then annually (HbA1c, lipids, kidney function, B12).
+Our GLP-1 supplement guide explains which deficiencies to expect and how to address them between blood panels.

 Ideal monitoring: Baseline + 3-month + 6-month + 12-month panels, with B12 supplementation started prophylactically